 You could give away products in return for free advertising; offer up competition prizes for editorial coverage; feature other peoples' competitions in your marketing in return for featuring in theirs - the opportunities are endless.

 Don’t get caught up thinking you have nothing to offer because you’re small or don’t do much marketing.
 If you have just one shop, there will be non-retail brands itching to access the people that walk through your doors every day.

-5. Focus on the relationship to make it happen
+5. Focus on the relationship

 In return for reaching new customers and promoting your business for little or no cost, be prepared to invest time in creating a strong relationship with your brand partner.

-Be open and honest about what you both want to achieve, and agree your joint objectives up front.
-If you get the right balance you will both want to repeat the activities again and again, which really pays back on the time spent finding, meeting and working together.
+Be open and honest about what you both want to achieve, and agree your joint objectives upfront.
+If you get the right balance, you will both want to repeat the activities again and again, which really pays back on the time spent finding, meeting and working together.

-Plan ahead and agree clearly who does what by when.
+Plan ahead and agree clearly who will do what by when.
 The best ideas can fall down at the execution stage - so make time to go through the detail and agree responsibilities upfront.

 Written by Christina Richardson of The Nurture Network.